 This tote bag is made from fabric custom-printed with Runner in the City, a 1926 photograph by El Lissitzky.
-The design is flipped horizontally (mirrored) on the back of the bag.

 To create this photo — a model for a frieze at an urban sports club — Lissitzky combined shots of the runner, the track and hurdle, and the Times Square multiple-exposure into one print.
 Then he sliced it into strips.

 The tote bag measures 15 x 15 inches, and uses box-style construction so it sits open for easy loading-up.
 Both the tote bag and its lining are 100% spun polyester weather-resistant fabric.
 The tough and comfortable dual handles are made of 100% bull denim cotton.
-Made in USA of imported fabric.

 Lissitzky was a member of the Russian avant-garde — an artist, designer, photographer, architect — and a founder of suprematism, an art movement using basic geometric forms and few colors.
 He infused his work with his politics; he believed art should change the world.
 His work influenced the Bauhaus movement and 20th-century graphic design.